maarten-pennings/SevenSegment-over-Serial/font/readme.md

 # Font

-The s4x7s device contains a firmware with two fonts.
+The SSoS device contains a firmware with two fonts.
 This directory contains a Python project to tabulate the fonts.
+Actually two tables are generated, one mapping ASCII to 7-segment patterns, and one mapping 7-segment patterns ("SegBits") to ASCII.
+The latter helps in identifying duplicates (e.g. 5 and S).

 ## Unique7s